-1) Cellularity - Most of this tissue is comprised of cells, with very little extracellular material; this is what the term 'cellularity' refers to.
+- 1) Cellularity Most of this tissue is comprised of cells, with very little extracellular material; this is what the term 'cellularity' refers to.
 Often this tissue looks like a 'wall of cells'.
-Epithelial tissue cells are distinct in that they often resemble a layer of blocks that create a covering, lining or barrier.

-2) Polarity - epithelial tissue has a 'sidedness' to it.
+Epithelial tissue cells are distinct in that they often resemble a layer of blocks that create a covering, lining or barrier. - 2) Polarity epithelial tissue has a 'sidedness' to it.
 There is a superficial or apical surface which is exposed, and a bottom or basal surface which is attached to the basement membrane.
 Whether the epithelial tissue is one cell layer thick (simple) or consists of many cell layers (stratified), there is always an apical and basal end of the tissue.

 The apical end of epithelial tissue is sometimes specialized, most commonly with either a) Cilia or b) Microvilli.
 Cilia are hair-like structures for the movement of substances across surface of the cell, e.g., mucous.
-Microvilli are extensions of the plasma membrane to increase the surface area, e.g. to increase the rate of absorption.
+Microvilli are extensions of the plasma membrane that function to increase the surface area, for example, this allows for a faster rate of absorption across surfaces with microvilli.

-3) Attachments - The cells in epithelial tissue are physically connected to the cells adjacent to them, including above and below, as well as being attached to the basement membrane.
-There are several types of attachments, but we will concentrate on four (4) types:

-a) Tight Junctions - fibrous attachments to neighboring cells at the apical end of the exposed cell layer.
+- 3) Attachments The cells in epithelial tissue are physically connected to the cells adjacent to them, including above and below, as well as being attached to the basement membrane.
+There are several types of attachments, but we will concentrate on four (4) types: - a) Tight Junctions fibrous attachments to neighboring cells at the apical end of the exposed cell layer.
 It is like a zip-lock seal that goes all the way around the top end of the tissue.
-Its role is to restrict the passage of unwanted substances (e.g., bacteria or fungi) into the body in between adjacent cells.

-b) Desmosomes - these are also fibrous (collagen) attachments to neighboring cells, but these are located at the basal end of the cell layer, near basement membrane.
+Its role is to restrict the passage of unwanted substances (e.g., bacteria or fungi) into the body in between adjacent cells. - b) Desmosomes these are also fibrous (collagen) attachments to neighboring cells, but these are located at the basal end of the cell layer, near basement membrane.
 These are more like 'spot-welds', they do not go around the entire cell continuously, but are more sporadically located.
-Their role is to provide mechanical support during distention of the tissue, so cells remain attached to each other at the basal end.

-c) Hemidesmosomes - fibrous attachments of basal epithelial cells to the underlying basement membrane.
-Their role is to anchor these deepest basal cells to the basement membrane.

-d) Gap Junctions - these are little protein channels that provide an open conduit from one neighboring cell to another.
-This allows for cell to cell communication via ions or other substances.

-4) Avascularity - Epithelial tissue does not have any blood vessels within it, thus it has no blood supply of its own.
-A = without and vascular = blood, as the term implies.
-All epithelial tissue must rely on the connective (and other) tissue around it for its oxygen ( $O_2$ ), nutrient and waste exchange.
+Their role is to provide mechanical support during distention of the tissue, so cells remain attached to each other at the basal end. - c) Hemidesmosomes fibrous attachments of basal epithelial cells to the underlying basement membrane.
+Their role is to anchor these deepest basal cells to the basement membrane. - d) Gap Junctions these are little protein channels that provide an open conduit from one neighboring cell to another.
+This allows for cell to cell communication via ions or other substances. - 4) Avascularity Epithelial tissue does not have any blood vessels within it, thus it has no direct blood supply of its own.
+A = without, and vascular = blood, together meaning 'without a blood supply'.
+As a consequence of epithelial tissue having no direct blood supply of its own, all epithelial tissue must rely on the nearby connective and other tissues for its oxygen (O2), nutrient, carbon dioxide (CO2), and waste exchange.
 If epithelial tissue is stratified, then only 2-5 cell layers superficial to the basement membrane are living, typically any further layers beyond that are dead or dying.
 This is because they are too far away from the blood supply.